-b Viśwámitra is a remarkable person in the traditions of the Hindu religion: according to the historical and Pauráńik authorities, he was originally a member of the Kshatriya, or royal and sacrifice: honouring the gods who are present, I take hold of the stone (to express the juice); I propitiate them; do thou, AGNI, protect my person.
+1. Render me vigorous, AGN, since thou hast made me the bearer of the Soma to offer it in the sacrifice : honouring the gods who are present.
+I take hold of the stone (to express the juice); I propitiate them; do thou, AGNI, protect my person.

-- 2. We have performed, Agni, a successful sacrifice: may my praise magnify (thee) as worshipping thee with fuel and with reverence: (the gods) from heaven desire the adoration of the pious, who are anxious to praise the adorable and mighty (Agni). - 3.
-The gods discovered the graceful Agni (concealed) amidst the waters of the flowing (rivers), for the purpose of (sacred) acts: Agni, who is intelligent, of purified vigour, and friendly; who from his birth bestowed happiness on earth and heaven.
+2. We have performed.
+AGNI, a successful sacrifice; may my praise magnify (thee) as worshipping thee with fuel and with reverence: (the gods) from heaven desire the adoration of the pious, who are anxious to praise the adorable and mighty (AGNI).

+3. The gods discovered the graceful AGN1 (concealed) amidst the waters of the flowing (rivers), for the purpose of (sacred) acts: AGN1, who is intelligent, of purified vigour, and friendly : who from his birth bestowed happiness on earth and heaven.